Redis

 Multiple instances

-Instead of creating the database with RDB, run a dedicated Redis instance for each service or application.
+Instead of using multiple logical databases within a single instance, run a dedicated Redis instance for each service or application.

 To run multiple instances, stop the default redis-server.service and run dedicated ones based on the default configuration.